This article on ancient India covers Gupta and post-Gupta rulers.

 - Land revenue remained important for these rulers, and the village remained the basic unit of administration

-- There were military leaders who provided the king with troops whenever he needed them.
-These men were known as samantas.
+- Some military leaders provided the king with troops whenever he needed them.
+These men were known as semantics.

 - The Chinese pilgrim Fa Xian noticed the plight of those who were treated as untouchables by the high and mighty.

-Buildings, Paintings and Books
+Gupta and Post-Gupta: Buildings, Paintings, and Books

 - Iron pillar – during the time of Chandra – Gupta.